ashleytolbert/ashleytolbert.github.io/_posts/2023-01-20-evolution-of-trust.markdown

 date:   2023-01-20
 categories: trust game-theory cybersecurity
 ---
-In this post on `CYBERSECURITY MUSINGS`, you'll find my thoughts on the evolving state of trust on the Internet.
-Trust and safety isn't just an academic vertical but a way of life - we assesss trust and safety every day.
-Mathematically, my comprehension of trust was influenced heavily by game theory.
-One equation for trust is:
+In this edition of `CYBERSECURITY MUSINGS`, I’m sharing some thoughts on how trust is evolving online.
+Trust and safety aren’t just buzzwords—they’re part of our everyday lives.
+We’re always making judgments about who and what we can trust.
+My understanding of trust has been shaped by game theory - for example, one mathematical perspective on trust is represented by equation:

 {% highlight ruby %} Total Trust Score = (Character x Connections x Competency) x Time {% endhighlight %}

-I've also enjoyed this site: [Ncase](https://ncase.me/trust/) - a fun interactive game exploring how trust evolves and errodes in cooperative societies.
-I highly suggest checking it out.
+I also recommend visiting [Ncase](https://ncase.me/trust/), a fascinating interactive game that shows how trust builds and breaks down in cooperative societies.
+Definitely worth checking out if you have a few minutes!

 ![image](https://github.com/user-attachments/assets/eae68039-eca0-42ef-9d11-38fdaa7c6879)